PSGrobet/modern-php-course/Lessons/Chapter 1, Lesson 1: Hello Social Platform - PHP Syntax & Variables.md

 After completing this lesson, you should understand:

-- PHP code is written inside `<?php ?>` tags and runs on the server before HTML is sent to browsers
+- How PHP variables store different types of information (text, numbers, true/false values)
-- Variables in PHP start with $ and can store different types of data (strings, numbers, booleans)
+- How to use `echo` to display variable content within HTML
-- The `echo` statement outputs variable values into HTML to create dynamic content
+- How PHP tags (`<?php ?>`) separate server-side code from client-side HTML
-- PHP variables can be used anywhere in HTML to personalize content for users
+- How to concatenate strings using the dot (`.`) operator to create dynamic messages
-- Proper variable naming (snake_case) and organization makes code easier to read and maintain
+- How conditional statements (`if`) can show different content based on data values

 ---